 Even if you don't struggle with addictive tendencies related to food, you still face many triggers throughout the year.
 The good news is there are behaviors and thoughts you can adopt to help lessen your responsiveness to food triggers and alter the way you approach eating, especially during holidays and events.

-Healthy eating habits for all occasions
+Try these healthy eating habits for all occasions:

 - Adopting a healthy eating mindset starts with identifying the reasons you want to eat healthier.
 What compelling reasons come up when you consider this question?